-How did you become a member of the Foundation Council of the Vita Joint Foundation?
+How did you become a member of the Foundation Council of the Vita Collective Foundation?

 What is your work on the Foundation Council like?